-BRIDGEPORT, Conn. — A Connecticut man is facing up to 40 years in prison after pleading guilty to shooting a grocery store owner.
+BRIDGEPORT, Conn. — A Connecticut man has been sentenced to 40 years in prison for the fatal shooting of a grocery store owner.

-Leighton Vanderberg has maintained his innocence in the 2015 death of Jose Salgado in Bridgeport, but pleaded guilty to murder under the Alford Doctrine on Monday.
-An Alford plea means Vanderberg did not admit guilt, but he conceded he would be likely found guilty of the crime based on the state’s evidence and case against him.
+Vanderberg pleaded guilty to murder under the Alford Doctrine in May, meaning he didn’t admit guilt, but conceded he would be likely found guilty of the crime based on the state’s evidence and case against him.